12.12: The Day: Background

-Director Kim Sung-su revealed at the press conference that he was a senior in high school at the time of the Coup d'état of December Twelfth and was living in Hannam-dong, Seoul, where the incident occurred.
-He left his house and was walking around the neighborhood, and when he heard a gunshot from the Army Chief of Staff's official residence, he went there, but the soldiers controlled it.
-He was scared because he heard gunshots all night and he couldn't get close, but he was full of curiosity and questions at the time because he couldn't figure out what was going on, which led him to make this film.
+Director Kim Sung-su revealed at a press conference that he was a senior in high school at the time of the Coup d'état of December Twelfth and was living in Hannam-dong, Seoul, where the incident occurred.
+He left his house and was walking around the neighborhood, and when he heard a gunshot from the Army Chief of Staff's official residence, he attempted to approach it but was unable to because soldiers almost fully prevented access to the residence.
+He was scared because he heard gunshots all night and he couldn't approach the official residence, but his curiosity was piqued because he couldn't get answers to what had happened, and that curiosity ultimately led him to make the film.

 The scenes set at the headquarters of the Korean Army were shot at the headquarters of Kyungpook National University in Daegu, North Gyeongsang.

-In the film, similar pseudonyms are used instead of the real persons' names and, although it is based on real events, there are also fictional elements.
+In the film, pseudonyms are used instead of the real persons' names and, although it is based on real events, the film fictionalizes some elements of the story.